marlonmikami/personal/neverForget.md

 * Didn’t help her with chores, specially hanging clothes, which made her C-section scar open many times.
 * Would disapear for days for “work”, leaving mom alone with Malcon.
 * Would not give her money to get medicine.
+* Got drunk and kicked her once.
+* Cheated on her.